PeterWMundt/GettingAndCleaningData/README.md

 * define constants
 * define functions
 * read the features & activity labels
-* read the test & train into data.frames in R
+* read the test & train data into data.frames in R
 * replace the names of the data sets with the feature names
 * remove the meanFreq values from the data sets
 * keep the mean value and standard deviation (and skip the rest!)